5 Things To Do With Your Kids In and Around Mammoth Cave, Kentucky

 RV Park

-When we were in Kentucky we stayed at the Diamond Caverns RV and Golf Club.
-It was a very small campground but was nice and quiet – Craig commented how you couldn’t even hear anything – not the highway, wind in the trees, or anything.
+When we were in Kentucky, we stayed at the Diamond Caverns RV and Golf Club.
+It was a very small campground but nice and quiet—Craig commented that you couldn’t even hear anything—not the highway, wind in the trees, or anything.

 Hotel Stay

-If you want to stay in a hotel you will want to look into the Cave City area for your typical name brand hotels.
-There are also some bed and breakfasts and VRBO options around as well.
+If you want to stay in a hotel, you should look into the Cave City area for the typical name-brand hotels.
+There are also some bed and breakfasts and VRBO options around.

 We really enjoyed our time in Kentucky.
-You could explore Mammoth Cave National Park – the trails hiking and biking, the Cave’s at Mammoth Cave National Park, and Diamond Caverns for a week – while enjoying a few down days in between just to relax and enjoy the sunsets!
+You could explore Mammoth Cave National Park—the trails, hiking and biking, the caves, and Diamond Caverns for a week while enjoying a few down days in between just to relax and enjoy the sunsets!

 IMG_20150428_194230535_HDR